aimeos/aimeos-docs/src/admin/jqadm/panel-templates.md

 ## Table header

-The table header renders the
+The table header renders the:

 * link to delete all selected items
 * columns for the item properties